2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/13/2026 -- egregious mistakes by Opus 4.8:

+🔴 What is causing this:

+I had it generate some requiremnts and add to the README nad it is thinking eternally and not writing wht it just showed em to the file.
+I am getting errors.
+I ask why it's taking so long:

+what is taking so long?
+Write

+> The delay was me re-deriving and reformatting the requirements in chat instead of writing.
+Writing them into the README now.

+But it doesn't write.
+> I'm appending the menu requirements I produced above to the end of README.md now.
+Tool validation failed:
+Tool 'fs_write' validation failed: missing field `new_str`
+> The append failed because the tool requires the content in the new_str field.
+Retrying the append now with the same content.

+FINALLY IT WRITES THE FILE.

+ ▸ Credits: 4.06 • Time: 1m 53s

+ That is way too long.

+ I keep seeing popups from my firewall for SSO logging, panorama, notifications, telementry.
+I don't want all that stuff on my network.
+Just let the tool work.
+This is suppsosed to all be private.
+Now some github collector is popping up.
+Too much tracking not enough working.

-🟡 Incorrecct analysis a lot that creates rework and unneccessary changes and wasted tokens.
+🔴 Incorrecct analysis a lot that creates rework and unneccessary changes and wasted tokens.
 I avoid this by asking another agent to verify the analsyis.
 But that means I have to pay for the tokens in two agents doubling costs.
 If I don't do that things go in circles.

-🟡 I told an agent to exaclty copy a requirements section from another readme.
+🔴 I told an agent to exaclty copy a requirements section from another readme.
 There were 9 reuqiremnts in that section and it copied 8.

-🟡 When i tell the agent to restore something it messed up it doesn't restore it correctly.
+🔴 When i tell the agent to restore something it messed up it doesn't restore it correctly.

-🟡 When I ask a yes or no question I want an yes or no answer not 50 lines of text.
+🔴 When I ask a yes or no question I want an yes or no answer not 50 lines of text.
 If I want to know why I'll ask why.

-🟡 Even when specifically instructed to exaclty copy the structure of the other project's readme and implmenetation the project created XML files with a completely different structure and hit errors due to structures the common XML parser does not support.
+🔴 Even when specifically instructed to exaclty copy the structure of the other project's readme and implmenetation the project created XML files with a completely different structure and hit errors due to structures the common XML parser does not support.
 Had to spend a lot of time re-writing code and files to follow the correct pattern.

-🟡 Did not make exact copies of other readme when directed to do so altered xml file formats and reuquirements
+🔴 Did not make exact copies of other readme when directed to do so altered xml file formats and reuquirements

-🟡 Duplicated sections in readme
+🔴 Duplicated sections in readme

-🟡 Documenting - yesterday the agent wrong a test that hung because it performed an eternal loop.
+🔴 Documenting - yesterday the agent wrong a test that hung because it performed an eternal loop.
 That has happened before but only noticed in 4.8 not 4.7.
 It used to stop itself on too many iterations.

 ## 6/12/2026 -- state of projects and mistakes